OptHuang/s2mpj_tools/README.md

 - ``mbs``: all the possible number of bound constraints of the parametrized problem of S2MPJ after passing the extra arguments.
 - ``mls``: all the possible number of lower bound constraints of the parametrized problem of S2MPJ after passing the extra arguments.
 - ``mus``: all the possible number of upper bound constraints of the parametrized problem of S2MPJ after passing the extra arguments.
-- ``m_cons``: all the possible number of linear and nonlinear constraints of the parametrized problem of S2MPJ after passing the extra arguments.
+- ``mcons``: all the possible number of linear and nonlinear constraints of the parametrized problem of S2MPJ after passing the extra arguments.
-- ``m_linears``: all the possible number of linear constraints of the parametrized problem of S2MPJ after passing the extra arguments.
+- ``mlcons``: all the possible number of linear constraints of the parametrized problem of S2MPJ after passing the extra arguments.
-- ``m_nonlinears``: all the possible number of nonlinear constraints of the parametrized problem of S2MPJ after passing the extra arguments.
+- ``mnlcons``: all the possible number of nonlinear constraints of the parametrized problem of S2MPJ after passing the extra arguments.
 - ``m_ubs``: all the possible number of linear and nonlinear inequality constraints of the parametrized problem of S2MPJ after passing the extra arguments.
 - ``m_eqs``: all the possible number of linear and nonlinear equality constraints of the parametrized problem of S2MPJ after passing the extra arguments.
 - ``m_linear_ubs``: all the possible number of linear inequality constraints of the parametrized problem of S2MPJ after passing the extra arguments.